jg-digital-media/jgdm_snooker_scorer/readme.md

 + `COMPLETED: 20-05-2025` Implement the "miss" button for player 2.

++ `TODO:` "MISS!" button for player one should be fixed to disable `#tally---potted--red-p1` red 1 for player 1

 + `TODO:` Replicate functionality of player 1 in player 2.